 4.1 Omeros shall pay Helion the following one-time milestone payments (each a "Milestone Payment") on invoice upon completion of the associated activity (each a "Milestone") by Omeros or by a sublicensee of Omeros.
 Omeros shall provide Helion written notice of the completion of each Milestone by Omeros or Omeros' sublicensee within [†] of such Milestone completion.
-The amount of each Milestone Payment associated with development or commercial Milestones shall be determined as follows depending on whether (a) the Licensed Product triggering the Milestone is encompassed only by subsisting and valid claim(s) of the Initial MASP-2 Patents or (b) the Licensed Product triggering the Milestone is encompassed by subsisting and valid claim(s) of the Other MASP-2 Patents.
-If a Milestone (the "Subject Milestone") is reached in a country in which neither the Initial MASP-2 Patents or the Other MASP-2 Patents encompass the Licensed Product, then the corresponding Milestone Payment (the "Subject Milestone Payment (the "Subject Milestone Payment the Initial MASP-2 Patents and/or the Other MASP-2 Patents encompass the Licensed Product.
+The amount of each Milestone Payment associated with development or commercial Milestones shall be determined as follows depending on whether (a) the Licensed Product triggering the Milestone is encompassed only by subsisting and valid claim(s) of the Initial MASP-2 Patents or

+(b) the Licensed Product triggering the Milestone is encompassed by subsisting and valid claim(s) of the Other MASP-2 Patents.
+If a Milestone (the "Subject Milestone") is reached in a country in which neither the Initial MASP-2 Patents or the Other MASP-2 Patents encompass the Licensed Product, then the corresponding Milestone Payment (the "Subject Milestone Payment") is not due, but the Subject Milestone Payment shall thereafter become due if the Subject Milestone again is reached or any subsequent Milestone is reached in a country in which either the Initial MASP-2 Patents and/or the Other MASP-2 Patents encompass the Licensed Product.